Contact Us for a Free Consultation (213) 542-0979

 When it comes to arguing bail in one of the LA courtrooms at arraignment – I've been doing it for twenty-five years, so I think I have a pretty good feel for it – there are a lot of factors that go into what the bail is going to be set at and whether or not the person is going to be able to bail out at all.

-The Judges in LA county have come up with what's called a bail schedule where basically they have a bail for almost every single crime there is and it's what they would call the presumptive bail – meaning that's usually going to be what the bail is.
-Now of course, the attorneys can argue for a higher or lower bail.
+The Judges in LA County have come up with a bail schedule.
+Basically, they have bail for almost every single crime, and it's what they would call the presumptive bail—meaning that's usually going to be what the bail is.
+Now, of course, the attorneys can argue for a higher or lower bail.

-Obviously, the defense attorneys are usually arguing for a release or a lower bail.
-The prosecutors, on the other hand, sometimes will argue for a higher bail.
-They'll do what's called a bail deviation if they think they have grounds to make the bail higher.
+Obviously, the defense attorneys usually argue for a release or a lower bail.
+The prosecutors, on the other hand, sometimes argue for a higher bail.
+If they think they have grounds to increase the bail, they'll file what's called a bail deviation.

 When It Comes To Bail In LA, Is It Likely To Change When The Judge Set It?